madebypixel02/pipex/README.md

 oh, hello
 ```

-To implement this part, some opted with using ``get_next_line`` to read one line at a time till the limiter word is found.
-However, I found it easier to just use a new fork and read one character at a time, looking for the newline character '\n'.
+To implement this part, some chose to use ``get_next_line`` to read one line at a time till the limiter word is found.
+However, I found it easier to just use a new fork and read one character at a time, looking for the newline character ``\n``.
 Then I check if the current line matches the limiter and if not I save it all to a buffer, starting all over again.
-Then I assign this buffer as the infile and I'm good to go :)o
+Then I assign this buffer as the infile and I'm good to go :)

-Regarding the outfile, it was also pretty straightforward, instead of truncating the outfile with the ``O_TRUNC`` flag, we instead open the outfile with the ``O_APPEND`` flag, and the other flags remain unchanged
+Regarding the outfile, it was also pretty straightforward, instead of truncating the outfile with the ``O_TRUNC`` flag, we open the outfile with the ``O_APPEND`` flag, and the other flags remain unchanged

 ## Error and Leak Management